Make Plans To Begin 2023 In Prayer

-- Get 21 Days of Prayer + Fasting prayer prompts and devotionals delivered to your inbox, starting Jan.
-10.
+- Get 21 Days of Prayer + Fasting prayer prompts and devotionals delivered to your inbox starting January 9.

 - Download the Scripture and prayer points [PDF] for all 21 days.

-- Download the new Family Moments Guide [PDF]
+- Download the Family Moments Guide with activities for kids [PDF]

 - 21 Tips to Honor God With Your Fast

 - Journal.
-Get a notebook that you reserve for your time with God and write down what He speaks to you.
+Get a notebook reserved for your time with God and write down what He speaks to you.

 OPPORTUNITIES FOR PRAYER + WORSHIP:

-- SOAKING PRAYER: Tuesdays from 12:00 pm-to-1:00 pm – Our sanctuary is open for weekly time of prayer, worship, and reflection.
+- SOAKING PRAYER: Tuesdays from noon to 1:00 pm – Our sanctuary is open for weekly prayer, worship, and reflection.

-- HARP AND BOWL (WORSHIP AND PRAYER): Tuesdays from 6:30-to-7:30 pm – Everyone is always welcome to join the Harp and Bowl Connect Group on Wednesday nights.
-It is a great time or worship mixed with intercessory and prophetic prayer.
+- HARP AND BOWL (WORSHIP AND PRAYER): Tuesdays from 6:30-to-7:30 pm – Everyone is always welcome to join the Harp and Bowl Connect Group on Tuesday nights.
+It is a great time of worship mixed with intercessory and prophetic prayer.

 Destiny Foursquare encourages the practice of prayer and fasting.
-But if you are unfamiliar with the practice, we wanted to offer a few tips that can help you as you prayerfully consider how you can participate, in either a corporate or personal time of fasting.
+But if you are unfamiliar with the practice, we wanted to offer a few tips to help you prayerfully consider how you can participate in a corporate or personal time of fasting.

-Fasting is simply choosing do deny ourselves of good things, for a specific period of time, in favor of better things – namely, time seeking time away to spend with God.
+Fasting is simply choosing to deny ourselves of good things, for a specific period, in favor of better things – namely, time seeking time away to spend with God.
 We don’t fast to impress Him or to earn His love or acceptance.
 We already have that!
-During times of fasting, we remind ourselves of our total dependence on Jesus, and willingly let go of other things so that we can focus more intentionally on Him.
+During times of fasting, we remind ourselves of our total dependence on Jesus and willingly let go of other things so that we can focus more intentionally on Him.